 By Bus

-From Rishikesh, you can find government buses like GMOU and UPSRTC, as well as private buses, that go to Gaurikund.
+From Rishikesh, you can find local Uttarakhand government buses as well as private buses that go to Gaurikund.
+GMOU (Garhwal Motor Owners Union) buses and private operators both run on this route.

-Private Car/Taxi- Many travellers go for a taxi as it’s more relaxing and gives them the freedom to stop whenever they want.
+Private Car / Taxi: Many travellers prefer a taxi as it is more relaxing and gives the freedom to stop whenever they want.

 By Train

 The closest railway station to Kedarnath is in Rishikesh.
-Trains from many big cities in India come here, so it’s a good place to start your trip.
+Trains from many big cities in India come here, so it is a good place to start your trip.
 From Rishikesh, you can take a bus or hire a car to reach Gaurikund.

 By Flight